ARPA-SIMC/nwprun/README_container.md

    containing also the copilers and development libraries for building program with Arpae-SIMC tools.

-They are all based on the Rocky8 linux distribution (compatible with RedHat 8), while the extra tools are installed through the Arpae-SIMC [copr repository](https://copr.fedorainfracloud.org/coprs/simc/stable/)
+They are all based on the Rocky8 (compatible with RedHat 8) or on the Fedora 40 linux distributions, while the extra tools are installed natively through the Arpae-SIMC [copr repository](https://copr.fedorainfracloud.org/coprs/simc/stable/)

 The containers are published on the sylabs.io repository, thus they